The Scottish Arbitration Centre is the home of domestic and international arbitration in Scotland.

 Established in 2011, the Centre promotes Scottish arbitration and Scotland to the world as a place to conduct international arbitration.

-It is a non-profit company limited by guarantee, made up of the Law Society of Scotland (LSS), the Chartered Institute of Arbitrators (CIArb), the Royal Institution of Chartered Surveyors (RICS), and the Scottish Ministers (SG).
+It is a non-profit company limited by guarantee and has a Board of eight independent Directors.
 Sir David Edward QC is Honorary President and Hew Dundas is Vice Honorary President of the Centre.
-Brandon Malone is Chairman of the Board and works with other Directors Jonathan Broome (CIArb), George Burgess (SG), Shona Frame (LSS), Ysella Jago (RICS), Jan Marshall (SG), Janey Milligan (RICS) and Brandon Nolan (CIArb).
+Brandon Malone is Chairman of the Board, Lord Glennie is Vice-Chairman of the Board and works with other Directors Janey Milligan, Brandon Nolan, Ysella Jago, Mary Thomson, Gillian Carmichael Lemaire and Peter Scott Caldwell.
 Andrew Mackenzie is Chief Executive of the Centre.

 The Centre actively engages with lawyers and other professionals involved in dispute resolution, regularly sending representatives to attend and speak at conferences and meetings both within the UK and internationally.
-Alongside its promotional and lobbying work, the Centre also provides modern facilities for arbitration hearings, mediations, and training events at its premises on Princes Street in central Edinburgh.
+Alongside its promotional and lobbying work, the Centre also provides modern facilities for arbitration hearings, mediations, and training events at its premises by Haymarket in central Edinburgh.

 The Centre has an independent Arbitral Appointment Committee, which can appoint arbitrators in ad hoc domestic and international disputes.
 There are two sub-committees within the Arbitral Appointments Committee; one specialising in international appointments, and the other in domestic appointments (Scottish).